The New Cold War

 7 reading minutes

-When we read about history, each episode appears to have been clearly triggered by a notable event.
-The Second World War began on September 1, 1939, when Nazi Germany invaded Poland.
+Read enough history and every episode seems to have a clean starting point.
+World War II began on September 1, 1939, when Nazi Germany invaded Poland.
 The Cold War between the United States and the Soviet Union began on March 12, 1947, with the announcement of the Truman Doctrine.
-However, this clarity is largely the result of the didactic organization historians impose with the benefit of hindsight.
-The boundaries of historical episodes are far more blurred when experienced in the present.
+But that clarity is really just hindsight historians tidy up the story after the fact.
+Lived in real time, the edges of any historical episode are far blurrier.

-The rivalry between the United States and China, quite obvious today, has been intensifying for more than a decade.
-Some argue we are heading toward a new world war; others contend that the conflict will remain contained by the deep economic interdependence the two nations still share.
-It is difficult to predict how far things will go, but it is already clear that the rivalry has caused profound shifts in global geopolitics.
-We share our reflections on those shifts and how they may shape the future.
+The U.S., China rivalry, impossible to miss today, has been building for more than a decade.
+Some argue we're headed toward a new world war; others believe the deep economic interdependence the two countries still share will keep the conflict contained.
+It's hard to say how far this goes, but it's already clear the rivalry has reshaped global geopolitics.
+Here are our reflections on those shifts, and on how they might shape what comes next.

 History of the Rivalry

-In the 2000s, China was not a concern for the American government.
-In fact, the United States was the main architect of China’s accession to the World Trade Organization in December 2001.
-The rationale at the time was that integrating China into the global economy would bring enormous cost advantages to American companies through the exploitation of cheap Chinese labor, and that China’s economic development within the global trading system would lead it to adopt Western practices and converge toward a democratic political regime.
-Neither prediction came true in the decades that followed.
+Back in the 2000s, China wasn't on Washington's radar as a threat.
+In fact, the United States was the main architect of China's accession to the World Trade Organization in December 2001.
+The logic at the time: integrating China into the global economy would hand American companies enormous cost advantages via cheap Chinese labor, and China's development within the global trading system would eventually nudge it toward Western practices and a more democratic political system.
+Neither prediction panned out over the decades that followed.

-China’s economic development was faster and larger than anticipated.
-Between 2000 and 2025, China’s GDP grew 16-fold, while that of the United States grew 3-fold.
-China went from representing 12% of the American economy to 64%.
+China's rise was faster and bigger than anyone anticipated.
+Between 2000 and 2025, China's GDP grew 16-fold, versus 3-fold for the United States.
+China went from 12% of the size of the U.S. economy to 64%.

 US and China GDP Evolution